Dr Sarah K Watts

 Department of Music

-University Teacher, Performance
+Senior University Teacher in Performance

 UK Representative for the International and European Clarinet Associations